daniatitienei/dares-support.github.io/README.md

 A: While we aim for clarity in our dares, if you have a question about a specific one, please feel free to reach out with the exact wording of the dare, and we'll do our best to clarify it for you.

 **Q: Is my data private?**
-A: We take your privacy seriously.
-Please refer to our [Link to your Privacy Policy here - if you have one] for detailed information on how we handle your data.
+A: Yes, we do not collect any type of data.

 **Q: The app is not working as expected.
 What should I do?**
 A: Please describe the issue you are experiencing in as much detail as possible and send it to our support email address.
 Include information like: